Fire Escape Stairs

 Safe, Compliant Emergency Egress for Industrial and Commercial Buildings

-Safetylyne designs and installs purpose-built fire escape stair systems tailored to each site’s specific layout, usage requirements, and fire safety plan.
+Safetylyne designs and installs fully engineered fire escape systems that match each site’s layout, use, and fire safety plan.

 Our fire escape stairs are:

-• Fitted with anti-slip treads and compliant handrails
+• Built with anti-slip treads and compliant handrails

-• Fabricated in modular sections to allow efficient installation or retrofitting to existing buildings
+• Fabricated in modular sections for quick installation or retrofitting

 Stair Tower For Building Design